anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Voucher Data:
 : The raw (serialized) representation of the YANG without any enclosing signature.
 Current formats include JSON and CBOR.

+Voucher Request:
+: A signed artifact sent from the Pledge to the Registrar, or from the Registrar to the MASA.

+Pledge Voucher Request (PVR):
+: A signed artifact sent from the Pledge to the Registrar.

+Registrar Voucher Request (RVR):
+: A signed artifact sent from the Registrar to the MASA.

 # Requirements Language